-Each School adheres to its retention policy and will permanently securely destroy both paper and electronic records securely in accordance with these timeframes.
+The Trust and all schools within it apply the Records Retention Policy, and will permanently destroy both paper and electronic records securely in accordance with these timeframes.

-Each School will ensure that any third party who is employed to perform this function has the necessary accreditations and safeguards.
+The Trust/School will ensure that any third party who is employed to perform this function will have the necessary accreditations and safeguards.

-Where a School deletes electronic records and its intention is to put them beyond use, even though it may be technically possible to retrieve them, it will follow the Information Commissioner's Code of Practice on deleting data and this information will not be made available on receipt of a subject access request.
+If we delete electronic records and our intention is to put them beyond use, although it may be technically possible to retrieve them, we follow the Information Commissioner's Code of Practice on deleting data and this information will not be made available on receipt of a subject access request.